2nd Annual Yale Disability & Accessibility Symposium, 2023

 10:15 am - 11:00 am (In-person.
 Sterling Memorial Lecture Hall, Enter at 120 High Street or at 301 York Street, New Haven)

-Panel Discussion: Deaf Identities: Panel Discussion on Working for Yale with a Disability
+Panel Discussion: Deaf Identities: Working for Yale with a Disability

 • Cindy Greenspun, MBA.
 Project Portfolio Manager, Library IT